 - System configuration templates in Excel format cannot be directly imported into Resource Orchestrator.
 Use the template's save to CSV function to produce a system configuration file in CSV format before importing. - Only system configuration files conforming to the format described in "B.2 File Format" can be imported.
-For details on the file format, refer to "Appendix B Format of CSV System Configuration Files". - Make sure that less than 200 resources are specified for registration or changing in the system configuration file.
-If it is necessary to specify more than 200 resources for registration or changing, do by importing multiple system configuration files. - When changing resources in different sections, perform import of the configuration definition files for each section.
+For details on the file format, refer to "Appendix B Format of CSV System Configuration Files".

+- Make sure that less than 200 resources are specified for registration or changing in the system configuration file.
+In addition, make sure that the size of the system configuration file is 10 KB or less.

+If it is necessary to specify more than 200 resources for registration or changing, or if the size of the system configuration file exceeds 10 KB, do by importing multiple system configuration files.
-- When importing system configuration files which begins with "RCXCSV,V1.0" in the first line, the agent cannot automatically be registered.
-Moreover, the registration fails in cases where a spare server is defined to a VM host in the system configuration file.

-- 2. Open and log in to the ROR console according to "Chapter 1 Login and Logout". - 3.
+- When changing resources in different sections, perform import of the configuration definition files for each section. - When importing system configuration files which begins with "RCXCSV,V1.0" in the first line, the agent cannot automatically be registered.
+Moreover, the registration fails in cases where a spare server is defined to a VM host in the system configuration file. - 2.
+Open and log in to the ROR console according to "Chapter 1 Login and Logout". - 3.
 In the ROR console, select [File]-[System Configuration File]-[Import] from the menu.